 OHFA will Allocate only the amount of Credit necessary for financial feasibility of a Development and its viability as a qualified Low-Income Housing Development throughout the extended use period.

-Cost per square foot will be considered as part of the feasibility analysis for all Applications.
+Hard Cost per square foot will be considered as part of the feasibility analysis for all Applications.
 Historic Rehabilitations or proposed Developments located in a Federal Opportunity Zone are allowed to exceed no more than thirty percent (30%) of the current maximum per square foot in effect at the time of Application.

-Costs per square foot over $250 will result in a Failed Threshold item, even if maximum per unit limits are not exceeded.
-This cost per square foot threshold limit will not include the cost of land.
+Hard Costs per square foot over $150 will result in a Failed Threshold item, even if maximum per unit limits are not exceeded.
 Exceptions apply for proposed Historic Rehabilitation and Federal Opportunity Zone Developments.

+Hard Costs will be calculated according to the Development Budget provided and will be defined as any On Site Work, costs associated with News Structures or Rehabilitation, Accessory Structures, Builder’s Permits & Fees (including any general requirements, contractor overhead, or contractor profit), and Furniture, Fixtures, and Equipment (FF&E).

 Minimum Rehabilitation Cost per Unit